No matter what you do, you are still the heaviest one in the group photo.

 While this diet is mostly said to be accurate for the endomorph body type as it gets into the flow of having marginal carbohydrates with generous amounts of fats and proteins, but it also has a downside to it.

-Also, a person following the Paleo Diet has to detest from having cereals like wheat, rice, rye, sorghum, barley, millets etc which are a good source of minerals, vitamins, carbohydrates and fibre.
+Also, a person following the Paleo Diet has to detest from having cereals like wheat, rice, rye, sorghum, barley, millets etc which are a good source of minerals, vitamins, carbohydrates, and fiber.

 Sticking to a Paleo diet for long might prove to be an issue for many endomorphs but if you want to give it a try then it might prove to be quiet beneficial for losing weight.